pfwd/cv/README.md

 - Write a based book on programming

 # Skills and assets
-- A desire for testing, good practice and clean code
+- A passion for testing, good practice and clean code
 - Experience with PHP frameworks such as Symfony, Laravel and Zend
 - Experience with PHP build and testing tools such as composer, PHPStan, Codeception and PHP Unit
 - Experience with Python frameworks such as Django and Flask